 ★ Essential software development

-During my career I have met with Python (just recently created a small site for exercise in Flask), Perl, ASP, ActionScript and Rails for shorter or longer periods, but I work most quickly and efficiently with PHP (14+ years of active, continuous practice starting from purely procedural PHP 4 up to object oriented PHP 7.2).
+During my career I have met with Python, Perl, ASP, ActionScript and Rails for shorter or longer periods, but I work most quickly and efficiently with PHP (16+ years of active, continuous practice starting from purely procedural PHP 4 up to object oriented PHP 7).

 I am mainly familiar with SQL-based relational databases (mostly MySQL, but SQLite and PostgreSQL too), but used non-relational databases (mainly MongoDB) too.
 I use databases on a daily basis, and I think I have a bit of sense for query optimizations, but I’m not a Db expert.